ibm-cloud-docs/dns/getting-help.md

 For information about opening an IBM Support case, or about support levels and case severities, see [Contacting support](/docs/get-support?topic=get-support-using-avatar#using-avatar).

-## Domain Name Registration Reseller Information
+## Domain Name Registration reseller information
 {: #dnr-reseller-info}

 * Basic information